nasa-gcn/web-dev-bootcamp/syllabus/git-exercise.md

 - Make some changes:

-  - Add a new file `<your_name>.md`
+  - Add a new file `<your_name>.md` in the `app/routes/` folder
   - Make a list in the file.
-Include your name and some kind of icebreaker.
+Include your name and a note about a hobby you enjoy.
 Example:

         - Hi I am Dakota
         - I like making music!